 3.14.4 Tear-Out.
-Prior to Substantial Completion, if Owner requests Contractor to tear out Work to inspect previously covered Work or Equipment and (a) such tear-out is required as a result of Contractor’s failure to hold a witness or hold point as specified in Sections 3.14.5 and 3.14.6 or (b) the Work inspected is defective or not in accordance with this Agreement, then (and only then) Contractor shall bear the cost and time of such tear-out, repair and replacement.
+Prior to Substantial Completion, if Construction Manager requests Contractor to tear out Work to inspect previously covered Work or Equipment and (a) such tear-out is required as a result of Contractor’s failure to hold a witness or hold point as specified in Sections 3.14.5 and 3.14.6 or (b) the Work inspected is defective or not in accordance with this Agreement, then (and only then) Contractor shall bear the cost and time of such tear-out, repair and replacement.

 3.14.5 Witness & Hold Points Proposal.
-Contractor shall provide a complete list of proposed witness and hold points for Owner’s review and approval.
+Contractor shall provide a complete list of proposed witness and hold points for Construction Manager’s review and approval.
 This list shall be included in its manufacturing and construction schedules for the Equipment, and shall be provided at least twenty (20) days prior to release for manufacturing of the applicable Equipment.
-Owner shall review and respond to such submittal within ten (10) days of receipt, either accepting the witness and hold points or requiring reasonable additional witness and hold points.
-The parties will develop a mutually agreed final list of witness and hold points, and Contractor shall submit such mutually agreed list to Owner prior to releasing such Equipment for manufacturing.
+Construction Manager shall review and respond to such submittal within ten (10) days of receipt, either accepting the witness and hold points or requiring reasonable additional witness and hold points.
+The parties will develop a mutually agreed final list of witness and hold points, and Contractor shall submit such mutually agreed list to Construction Manager prior to releasing such Equipment for manufacturing.

 3.14.6 Witness & Hold Points.
-Contractor shall provide a preliminary and final notification to Owner prior to reaching any of the witness or hold points established under Section 3.14.5.
+Contractor shall provide a preliminary and final notification to Construction Manager prior to reaching any of the witness or hold points established under Section 3.14.5.
 A preliminary notice shall be delivered at least fourteen (14) days prior to the witness or hold point.
 A final notice shall be delivered at least five (5) days prior to the witness or hold point.
-Owner at its election may witness the activity referenced in the witness or hold point, but Contractor is not required to wait for written approval to proceed past a witness or hold point.
+Construction Manager at its election may witness the activity referenced in the witness or hold point, but Contractor is not required to wait for written approval to proceed past a witness or hold point.

 3.15 Security of the Site; Storage and Related Matters.
 Contractor shall warehouse or otherwise provide appropriate storage for all Equipment at or in the vicinity of the Site.
 Contractor shall be responsible for the proper fencing, guarding, lighting, and security of all of the Work and Equipment on the Site and for the proper provision of temporary roadways and footways on the Site as necessary to secure the Work.
 All Equipment that is stored at a location other than the Site shall be segregated from other goods and Contractor shall be responsible for the security and protection of all Equipment stored or warehoused off the Site.